Reduce Your Risk

 Simple, Everyday Choices for Risk Reduction

-There are easy things we can all do to lower our risk, starting with leading a healthy lifestyle.
-Your 20s and 30s are the ideal time to start adopting new habits that can reduce your lifelong risk of breast and ovarian cancer, so give the following lifestyle choices the consideration your body deserves.
-And these risk-reduction steps can benefit women at all risk levels.
-They apply to everyone!
+There are easy things we can all do to lower our risk, starting with leading a healthy lifestyle starting at a young age.
+Your 20s and 30s are the ideal time to start adopting new habits that can reduce your lifetime risk of breast and ovarian cancer, so give the following lifestyle choices the consideration your body deserves.

 Eat Well, Live Well